Welcome to the March 2012 issue of our occasional newsletter.

 JACK TAR SAILING

 From Olympic sailing to Jack Tar sailing.
 We were contacted recently by Mike Rossouw, who was reading our book Jack Tar.
 He was disappointed not to be able to get hold of a copy of our book in New Zealand, but had to get his copy from Amazon in the US.
 Mike runs the Jack Tar Sailing Company in New Zealand.
 This company has a gaff rig yacht which is available for cruises and charters by parties of up to six people.
 As a refurbished boat originally built in 1902, it is something of a historic vessel in its own right.
 Judging by pictures on the website, in Britain the boat would fit nicely into the range of individually designed local coastal vessels so beloved of fishermen and smugglers around the time of the Napoleonic Wars.
 Mike is based at Lyttleton near the city of Christchurch.
 The historic Timeball Station at Lyttleton collapsed in the earthquake of February 2011.
 It resembled a castle overlooking the harbour, and from 1876 to 1934 a ball would drop from its mast on the timeball tower to let the shipping in the harbour know the precise time.
 This was an internationally important landmark and a loss to maritime history.
-Check out Mike’s website (www.jacktarsailing.co.nz) – it looks a beautiful area.
+The website of Jack Tar Sailing says it is currently closed.

 Family history research has become very fashionable in recent years, with many more people taking up the pursuit.
 The result has been increased interest in history generally, but also a greater appreciation of how the results of family history research can enhance more general history.
 With various military anniversaries such as the Battle of Trafalgar and the Battle of Britain, and other World War I and II anniversaries fast approaching, such research has added significant detail to the narrative of such events.
 Since Britain is an island and still a maritime country, most family trees contain at least one ancestor who went to sea.
 Of these, many served as naval seamen or marines, while a large proportion of merchant seaman joined, or were conscripted into, the navy at some stage in their working lives.